Facial treatment in Amsterdam – professional skin improvement for fresh, strong skin

 2) Hydration & barrier repair facials (sensitivity, dryness, redness)

 For dry or sensitive skin, the goal is to support the skin barrier and reduce irritation.
-Think of mild exfoliation (or none), soothing masks and serums, and techniques that do not "overstimulate" the skin.
+Think or mild exfoliation (or none), soothing masks and serums, and techniques that do not "overstimulate" the skin.

 • Suitable for: tight skin, dryness lines, redness, sensitivity.